-Global communities should continue to support efforts of governments, NGOs, INGOs, media and private sector in anticipating and offsetting the negative social and economic consequences of globalization and maximizing its benefits for young people instead.
-It is the primary duty of governments and societies to ensure youth get access to higher education that meets the needs of a rapidly changing labor market associated with globalization.
+Global communities should continue to support efforts of governments, NGOs, INGOs, media and private sector in anticipating and offsetting the negative social and economic consequences of globalisation and maximising its benefits for young people instead.
+It is the primary duty of governments and societies to ensure youth get access to higher education that meets the needs of a rapidly changing labor market associated with globalisation.
 Efforts should be made to guarantee that youth migrants enjoy full respect for their human rights.
-Laws should be instilled against racism, ethnocentrism, xenophobia and cultural and religious intolerance to protect young people in this era of rapid globalization.
+Laws should be instilled against racism, ethnocentrism, xenophobia, and cultural and religious intolerance to protect young people in this era of rapid globalisation.